 American women today learn to gain X number of pounds depending on their pre-pregnancy body mass index (BMI itself being a subjective form of measurement we could call into question, but we’ll save that for another day), according to the Institute of Medicine’s updated 2009 guidelines:

 But medicine’s ideas about what constitutes “ideal pregnancy weight gain” have vacillated back and forth over previous decades.
-And if we want to really zoom out, we should note that gestational weight gain has only been a “thing” in modern times — scales weren’t even invented until the late 1800s, after all.
+And if we want to really zoom out, we should note that gestational weight gain has only been a “thing” in modern times — scales weren’t even invented until the late 1800s.

-Yes, depending on when you happened to become pregnant, you would likely have received different advice.
+Yes, you would likely have received different advice depending on when you became pregnant.
 There were a few inflection points, and here are the main spans:

 Early 1900s: